All Canvas customers can use New Quizzes. If you don't have access to New Quizzes—

 Canvas and New Quizzes are separate applications and do not share a common database.
 They communicate using the LTI standard, which is focused on providing information about the user and the context from which they launch the tool.
 Other information, like question banks or grade book preferences, are not supported.

-LTI supports grade passback but does not provide a way to offer further context about the assessment.
+LTI supports grade passback but does not provide a way to offer further context about the quiz.
 Without the ability to provide additional context, Canvas cannot distinguish if the lack of a grade or the passed grade represents the fully graded contents of the quiz.
 This leaves the To Do List with no way to manage New Quizzes LTI assignments.

-LTI supports grade passback but does not provide a way to offer further context about the assessment.
+LTI supports grade passback but does not provide a way to offer further context about the quiz.
 Without the ability to provide additional context, Canvas cannot distinguish if the lack of a grade or the passed grade represents the fully graded contents of the quiz.

 APIs are coming in the future and will be announced in the Change Log when available.